 Designated representative means a Coast Guard Patrol Commander, including a Coast Guard commissioned, warrant, or petty officer designated by the Captain of the Port North Carolina (COTP) for the enforcement of the safety zone.

 Work crews means persons and vessels involved in the replacement of power transmission lines.

 (c) Regulations.
 (1) The general regulations governing safety zones in § 165.23 apply to the areas described in paragraph (a) of this section.

-(2) With the exception of work crews, entry into or remaining in this safety zone is prohibited unless authorized by the COTP North Carolina or the COTP North Carolina's designated representative.
+(2) With the exception of work crews, entry into or remaining in this safety zone is prohibited unless authorized by the COTP North Carolina or the COTP North Carolina's designated Start Printed Page 48062representative.
 All other vessels must depart the zone immediately.

 (3) Vessels with an air draft less than 30 feet will be permitted to pass through the safety zone approximately every two hours during enforcement, when directed by the Coast Guard or designated security vessels.